-Using the uncertainty principle in this way bears a close resemblance in many ways to the Heisenberg microscope argument presented above.
-But in contrast, the uncertainty principle argument does not supply a 'physical' mechanism for why the interference pattern washes out, i.e. no physical mechanism appears to be at play, only the abstract requirements of the uncertainty principle.
-Nothing is said about how the position of the particle is pinned down to within an uncertainty $\Delta x$ .
-If this information is provided, then a physical argument, of sorts, as in the case of Heisenberg's microscope, that mixes classical and quantum mechanical ideas can be provided that explains why the interference pattern disappears.
+Other experimental ways of determining through which slit the electron passes will also give a result in agreement with expectations based on the uncertainty principle, i.e. that the interference pattern will be wiped out.
 However, the details of the way the physics conspires to produce this result will differ from one experiment to the other.
 It is the laws of quantum mechanics (from which the uncertainty principle follows) that tell us that the interference pattern must disappear if we measure particle properties of the electrons, and this is so irrespective of the particular kind of physics involved in the measurement - the individual physical effects that may be present in one experiment or another are subservient to the laws of quantum mechanics.